Kelsey Arabic Levels (KAL)

 • eight hours minimum personal study time at home.[1]

-The KAL certificate is issued to students who demonstrate a high level of commitment to studying Arabic during their whole semester with us.
-We measure this commitment in four basic areas: Religious, Scholastic, Community and Attendance.
-Within each of the first three areas, students can choose from three possible involvements (you can see and download the KAL Requirements chart here for more details).
-Student attendance is taken at the beginning of each class, and—since we consider their presence in class to be essential for their academic success—no student can receive a certificate from us if they miss more than 10 class hours[3] during any semester without officially making the classes up (see our Absence Policy for more details).
+Student attendance is taken at the beginning of each class, and—since we consider their presence in class to be essential for their academic success—no student can receive a certificate from us if they miss more than 10 class hours[2] during any semester without officially making the classes up (see our absence policy for more details).
 Students can also choose which level of certificate they desire to attain: Academic or Honors.

 [1] It is important to note that historically the most successful KAP students may spend double these amounts in both visiting friends and studying at home, bringing their weekly immersion in the Arabic languages to as much as 42-46 hours or more.

-[3] Please note that our Honors students can only miss five class hours during their semester.
+[2] Please note that our honors students can only miss five class hours during their semester.